odinuv/web/en/apv/walkthrough/backend-update/index.md

 probably will be so, because even if we add another properties (database columns) for persons, it is very likely that they will have to be added to both forms.

+Be careful here because you cannot reuse the entire template - the ``form`` has different ``action`` attribute and the ID parameter needs to passed along with the data in the edit form using hidden input.
+Only those inputs which are used to fill person information can be placed into separate template.

 TODO